augustss/MicroHs/README.md

   print rs
 ```

-First, make sure the compiler is byuilt by doing `make`.
+First, make sure the compiler is built by doing `make`.
 Then compile the file by `bin/mhs -ilib Example -oExample` which produces `Example`.
 Finally, run the binary file by `./Example`.
 This should produce